Timber frame/segment

 houses

-timber framed house is one of the most flexible structural solutions for planning the layout of rooms and designing interior and exterior finishes.
+Timber framed house is one of the most flexible structural solutions for planning the layout of rooms and designing interior and exterior finishes.

-why choose timber framed house?
+Why choose timber framed house?

-• first and foremost, the short construction time, as well as the overall financial and time costs.
+- First and foremost, the short construction time, as well as the overall financial and time costs.

-• timber framed houses are one of the most flexible structural solutions for planning the layout of rooms and designing interior and exterior finishes.
+- Timber framed houses are one of the most flexible structural solutions for planning the layout of rooms and designing interior and exterior finishes.
 Although they are built with materials that are kind to your health and the environment, timber framed houses do not have the same qualities as log houses.

-the fastest solution for home seekers
+The fastest solution for home seekers

-for those who want to enjoy a comfortable and eco-friendly life here and now – timber frame houses.
+For those who want to enjoy a comfortable and eco-friendly life here and now – timber frame houses.
 A timber frame house takes a couple of months to build and assemble, and the whole construction process takes no more than one season.

-a long-lasting solution
+A long-lasting solution

-well-built segment/timber framed house can last more than 100 years.
+Well-built segment/timber framed house can last more than 100 years.
 Because we use only the highest quality materials and the most advanced technology, you can be sure that a reasonably priced passive house will last you a lifetime.

-cost-effective and environmentally friendly housing
+Cost-effective and environmentally friendly housing

-timber-framed houses we design are built using only natural materials that are friendly to the environment and the occupants.
+Timber-framed houses we design are built using only natural materials that are friendly to the environment and the occupants.
 If you are looking for a choice that is not only environmentally friendly, but also cost-effective, we recommend the passive house option: this type of frame house has minimal energy leakage.

-our timber frame house lines
+Our timber frame house lines

 MODERN Line